lexica/web-lexica/README.md

 1. When creating a multiplayer game, the QR code leads to the Android App's landing page, with no option for a direct link to a `web-lexica` game (The page's URL does dynamically update though, and can be used to share games)
 1. Board rotation has not been implemented
 1. A post-game `Share` option has not been implemented
-1. The post-game `Missed Words` list does not include dictionary links or a preview board
+1. The post-game summary does not not include dictionary links or a preview board

 The app currently uses the excellent [`Solarized`](https://github.com/altercation/solarized) color scheme, the licence to which can be found [here](https://raw.githubusercontent.com/altercation/solarized/master/LICENSE)